-By avoiding these mistakes, you can put your home-buying butterflies to rest.
+By understanding the following five mortgage mistakes, you can put your home-buying butterflies to rest.

-How Much It Could Cost You: Just like No. 1 above, you could overpay by tens of thousands over the life your loan.
+How Much It Could Cost You: Just like number 1 above, you could overpay by tens of thousands over the life of your loan.

-Why People Mess This Up: First-time buyers often get seduced by a low interest rate and don’t take into account the cost of fees.
+Why People Mess This Up: First-time buyers often get seduced by low-interest rates and don’t take into account the cost of fees.
 A lower-interest loan could actually cost you more than one with a higher rate because those fees can be steep enough to outweigh the interest savings.